 Scroll up

-Guides / defi / What Is Impermanent Loss and How to Avoid It: How They Work
+Guides / Defi / What Is Impermanent Loss and How to Avoid It: How They Work

 What Is Impermanent Loss and How to Avoid It: How They Work

-By Noirbull
+by Noirbull

 If you’re participating in DeFi liquidity pools, you’ve likely heard the term impermanent loss (IL).
 Understanding it is crucial, as it can impact your profits even if the overall crypto market moves upward.